-Cobblestone streets, old cars and an abundance of colourful buildings – this is exactly what you’ll find at Colonia, Uruguay.
+Cobblestone streets, old cars and an abundance of colourful buildings ⏤ this is exactly what you’ll find in Colonia, Uruguay.

-A beautiful, riverside city in the south-west of Uruguay; Colonia del Sacremento is a quaint, incredibly picturesque place with more charm than…. harry potter!
+A beautiful, riverside city in the southwest of Uruguay; Colonia del Sacramento is a quaint, incredibly picturesque place with more charm than… Harry Potter!
 Founded in 1680 by the Portuguese, Colonia still stands with charisma and authenticity from its distant past.

 In my instance, I visited Colonia via this ferry from Buenos Aires.
 In just one short hour we landed in a beautiful, quaint city full of colour and allure.
 It’s the perfect place to escape the hustle and bustle of a major city and enjoy some peace, quiet and ultimate tranquillity.